WaypointBioInf/WaypointBioInf.github.io/index.md

 ---
 layout: page
-title: "Index"
+title: "Welcome to Waypoint Bioinformatics"
-subtitle: "Welcome to Waypoint Bioinformatics"
+subtitle: "Coming soon...."
 feature-img: "assets/img/Sky.jpg"
 permalink: /index.html               # Set a permalink your your page
 hide: false                           # Prevent the page title to appear in the navbar